-It consists of 5 stages and requires a minimum of 125 rounds to complete.
-For GRCF and LBR, only lead bullets are allowed (no jacketed, armourpiercing or copper-washed).
+It consists of 5 stages and requires a minimum of 75 rounds to complete

+For GRCF and LBR, only lead bullets are allowed (no jacketed, armour piercing or copperwashed).

-For GRSB and LBP, both lead and copper-washed bullets are allowed.
+For GRSB and LBP, both lead and copper-washed bullets are allowed

-STAGES 1 - 5
+Stages 1-5

-5 runs on each stage with the fastest 4 runs from each stage to count, maximum of 30 seconds recordable for any one run.
+3 runs on each stage with the fastest 2 runs from each stage to count, maximum of 30 seconds recordable for any one run

-On the audible start, the competitor will engage the 4 round steels with a minimum of 1 round on each in any order and then the rectangular stopplate, which must be engaged last.
+On the audible start, the competitor will engage the 4 round steels with a minimum of 1 round on each in any order and then the rectangular stop-plate, which must be engaged last a.
+Fastest run on any stage

 The general rules apply.
 However, each stage of this event operates independently with one shooter and one RO.
-Having made sure that the range is clear, the CRO gives the ROs permission to proceed and each RO will then issue the command 'LOAD AND MAKE READY' to the shooter on their stage.
+Having made sure that the range is clear, the CRO gives the ROs permission to proceed and each RO will then issue the command 'LOAD AND MAKE READY' to the shooter on their stage

-If the rectangular stop-plate is hit before all 4 of the round steels have been hit, the time for that run is recorded as 30 seconds.
+If the rectangular stop-plate is hit before all 4 of the round steels have been hit, the time for that run is recorded as 30 seconds